php-runtime/runtime/README.md

 }
 ```

-To use this application with the Runtime component.
-We need our front-controller
+To use this application with the Runtime component we need our front-controller
 to return a callable that will create the application.

 ```php